 The title of the Cochrane Review article is, Hospital design for older people with cognitive impairment including dementia and delirium: supporting inpatients and accompanying persons.
 It’s by Grey, Fleming, Goodenough, XIdous, Mohler, and O’Neill.

-Primary objective: To assess the effects of various built environment interventions, in the form of hospital planning and design approaches and features, on the health and wellbeing of older inpatients with cognitive impairment including dementia and delirium.
+The aim of the study was to assess the effects of planning and design of hospitals, and to find out which approaches and features affect the health and wellbeing of older inpatients with cognitive condition such as dementia and delirium.

-Secondary objectives: To assess the effects of built environment interventions on accompanying persons.
-These interventions consist of any design feature that supports an accompanying person as they assist or accompany the patient in the hospital.
-To assess the effects of built environment interventions on staff within inpatient wards who are providing care to older patients with cognitive impairment.
-To identify gaps in the evidence and outline topics for future research.
+The study also assessed the effects of built environment interventions on accompanying persons.
+The focus was on any design feature that supports any person accompanying the patient in the hospital.
+The study also assessed the effects of built environment interventions on staff who are providing care to older patients with cognitive conditions.